epri-dev/Risk-Screening-Tool/README.md

 1. #### Configuration settings
 	Navigate to the `demo` folder.
 There are two files  `config.yml` and  `sysconfig.yml`.
 Both are ready to be used when running the tool locally (on your server)

 	If you want to run the tool remotely (on your local laptop) in the `config.yml` you need to change `sync_type` from 'local' to 'remote_share'.
-In addition, in `sysconfig.yml` you need to change the `hostname`.
+In addition, in `sysconfig.yml` you need to change the `hostname` and specify the mount path (See step 3 in the installation process).

-	Note: Username and password should not be changed.
+	Important: If it's the first time running the demo you need to import the clean initial database.
+From the project root, navigate to db_scripts and run: `./import_clean_db.sh` this will import the clean-2024.sql with default configuration values (e.g., techonologies, weather variables, etc)

 2. #### Running the tool locally (on your server)

 	You need to access the docker container running this command `docker exec -it deft-backend-1 bash`.

 	Make sure that the input data has been correctly transferred to the `cd backend/demo/input` folder inside the container.
-Run `docker cp /home/Climate-RiSc-Tool/demo/input/ deft-backend-1:/code/backend/demo/ `
+Run `docker cp /home/Risk-Screening-Tool/demo/input/ deft-backend-1:/code/backend/demo/ `

 	Finally, run the case executing `python demo.py` in the demo folder within the container.

 	Solution will appear in the container `backend/demo/output` folder.
-You can export this running `docker cp deft-backend-1:/code/backend/demo/output /home/Climate-RiSc-Tool/demo/`
+You can export this running `docker cp deft-backend-1:/code/backend/demo/output /home/Risk-Screening-Tool/demo/`

 3. #### Running the tool remotely (on your local computer)